- Define common terms and parameters in swine production

 Trends in Canine Nutrition

 Three common names in the raw diet conversation for dogs are Billinghurst BARF, Schultz, and Volhard.
 All claim that no extra knowledge is required by owners to feed this diet.
 They all are based on raw meat, bones, and some vegetables and are intended not to be complete and balanced but to achieve nutritional balance over time.
 An increasing number of commercial raw preparations are available.
 Some are formulated to meet AAFCO nutrient profiles and may be complete and balanced in each meal.
-They are usually very highly digestible, with high quality ingredients, high water content that helps with satiety and weight control, and provide a sense of nurturing.
-However, there is no scientific evidence that raw diets provide superior nutrition, they may have nutritional excesses or deficits, vitamin A and D have the potential to be excessive if offal is used as an ingredient, and calcium is a nutrient of concern especially in growing large breed puppies.
+People may also prepare homemade raw diets.
+Raw diets may contain skeletal muscle meat from various species; organs; bones from mammals, fish, or poultry; unpasteurized milk; or uncooked eggs; and may contain grains and vegetables.
+They are usually very highly digestible, with high quality ingredients, and high water content that helps with satiety and weight control.
+Feeding of raw diets provides owners with a sense of nurturing.
+However, there are few high-quality studies and so there is no scientific evidence that raw diets provide superior nutrition.
+Studies have demonstrated that raw diets potentially have nutritional excesses or deficits, that use of vitamin A and D have the potential to be excessive if offal is used as an ingredient, and that calcium is a nutrient of concern especially in growing large breed puppies.
 Other concerns include the possibility of bones in the diet fracturing teeth and perforating intestines.
 Nutritional problems take years to manifest into clinical disease and people who choose to create a raw food diet or any homemade diet are encouraged to work with a veterinary nutritionist.
 Raw diets also pose safety concerns for the very young and very old (animals and humans) due to concerns about bacterial and parasitic contamination; studies suggest that 3-50% of adult dogs fed raw food diets may be asymptomatic shedders of Salmonella into the environment.
 In one study of dog owners feeding raw food diets, confirmed transmission of Salmonella from the pets to the people was 0.2%, with very young, very old, pregnant, and immunosuppressed people at greatest risk.
 Finally, it is valuable to help clients understand that some things they provide for their pets are uncooked and pose a risk of bacterial spread.
 This includes rawhides and pig ears provided as treats.

 Grain-free diets contain a high proportion of peas, lentils, other legumes, and other ingredients including potatoes.
 The rationale is that dogs would not eat a significant amount of grain in the wild.
 In 2018, the FDA warned pet owners of a possible link between eating foods labeled as grain-free and development of a heart condition called dilated cardiomyopathy.
 Cause-and-effect of this association has not been defined.